kevakba/kevakba/readme.md

 # Welcome! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-This is Kevin, currently working with India's leading upstream Oil and Gas company.
+This is Kevin.
+I have worked for India's leading upstream Oil and Gas company as analytics professional.
 My interest lies in the field of ML and AI.
-I am persuing my Masters degree in Machine Learning & Artificial Intelligence from Liverpool John Moores University.
+I have a Masters degree in Machine Learning & Artificial Intelligence from Liverpool John Moores University.
 At this place, you can find some of the cool stuffs that I have worked upon.

 Here are some of my skills: